The Myth of Military Size

 📦 Block 1 – Quantity ≠ Victory

 Large forces often lose.
-The United States fielded the most technologically advanced army in the world in Vietnam and Afghanistan — yet lost both wars.
-In 2020, Armenia had more tanks than Azerbaijan.
-It still lost Nagorno-Karabakh.
+The United States fielded the most advanced military in Vietnam and Afghanistan—yet failed to achieve strategic victory.
+In 2020, Armenia had more tanks than Azerbaijan and still lost Nagorno-Karabakh.

 📦 Block 2 – What Really Wins Wars

-MPR tracks 114 weighted metrics — and the most decisive often aren’t the biggest:
+MPR tracks 114 weighted metrics—and the decisive ones aren’t always the biggest:

-Doctrine Fit: Does the military fight according to modern realities?
+- • Doctrine Fit: Does it fight according to modern realities?

 📦 Block 3 – The False Comfort of Headcounts